4 min

 “Hormonal changes during menopause, perimenopause or pregnancy can cause changes in tear production and lead to dry eyes”

-Why is Dry Eye Worse at Night?
+Why are Dry Eyes Worse at Night?

 • Blinking is essential for spreading tears across the surface of the eyes and keeping them moist.
 People blink less frequently when they sleep, leading to decreased tear production and increased dryness.